adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 3. Go back to the browser and re-load the checkout page.
 It should display the message in a styled box.

 #### Payment Logic
-1. In Line 470, add the following code to create the session and set the payment session identifier:
+1. In Line 470, before `// place order`, add the following code to create the session and set the payment session identifier:

 ```javascript
 // Add payment session creation for PARTNER-PAY